MaterializeInc/materialize/doc/developer/design/20320328_persist_columnar.md

 An approximate ordering of work would be:

-1. Implement the `Datum` to Arrow encodings.
-They can be implemented independent of one another, and would allow us to begin collecting stats for filter pushdown for the new type.
+1. Implement a "V0" Arrow encoding for non-primitive types that is the encoded `ProtoDatum` representation and collects no stats.
+This unblocks writing structured columnar data, and asynchronously we can nail down the right Arrow encoding formats.
 2. Begin writing structured columnar data to S3, in the migration format.
    Allows us to begin a "shadow migration" and validate the new format.
 3. Serve reads from the new structured columnar data.
-This allows us to avoid decoding `ProtoDatum` in the read path, which currently is relatively expensive.
+For `Datum`s that have had non-V0 Arrow encodings implemented, this allows us to avoid decoding `ProtoDatum` in the read path, which currently is relatively expensive.
    Crucially this is possible without supporting consolidation via Arrow because we don't yet consolidate on read.
+4. Implement the `Datum` to Arrow encodings and migrate from the "V0" encoding introduced in step 1.
+They can be implemented independent of one another, and would allow us to begin collecting stats for filter pushdown for the new type and further optimize our reads.
-4. Support consolidating with Arrow data, including consolidating `Codec` with Arrow.
+5. Support consolidating with Arrow data, including consolidating `Codec` with Arrow.
 Allows us to stop writing `Codec` for new batches, saving on S3 costs.